TanHaus/NUSUTownTeleBot/README.md

-TanHaus presents:
 # NUSUTownTeleBot
+Welcome to the NUS UTown TeleBot!

-A telebot that informs users of the shops and amenities available in Utown.
+This Bot aims to provide information about the shops and amenities available in the UTown Campus.